Ninadjos/Data-Recovery-and-File-Restoration/README.md

 3. User Interface:
    - Create a user-friendly interface to interact with the file recovery system.
    - Allow users to select the target storage media for recovery.
-   - Provide options to filter the search based on file types, creation date, or file name.
+   - Provide options to filter the search based on file types, creation date, or file name.s

 4. Data Restoration:
    - Develop a mechanism to restore recovered files to a safe location to prevent overwriting or further data loss.